 Omega is an expert when it comes to using “solid” colors and this new model is no exception here.

-Measuring approximately fifty millimeters in length, it looks great on wider wrists, but may not look especially hot if your wrist is narrower than average.
+Measuring approximately fifty millimeters in length, it looks great on wider wrists.
+It may not look especially hot though if your wrist is narrower than average.
 Just don’t forget to try this one on your wrist before ordering one online.
-After all, it is you who will have to wear this expensive beauty for at least nine hours per day, try to make the most out of it.

 The Dial

-Omega goes to great pain to make the dial look as attractive as technically possible for a timekeeper that was originally designed as a tool watch.
 While the dial still looks deceptively simple using nothing more than sun-brushing on the plate itself, the usual “Speedmaster” hour and minute hands, and a set of applied hour markers, it makes a strong impression with the way that all elements of the dial fit together.

 To further increase the Speedmaster’s legibility, the hour, minute, and second hands on this chronometer are covered with Superluminova.